Why Do Habits Come Back After Quitting?

 Neuroscience

-If habits vanished the day you decided to quit, behavior change would be easy.
-Instead, most people discover something stranger: you can go weeks or months feeling “free,” and then the habit returns in a specific context — a party, a fight, a season, a body state — as if your brain saved a shortcut and labeled it “break in case of emergency.”
+If habits vanished the day you decided to quit, behaviour change would be easy.
+Instead, most people discover something stranger: you can go weeks or months feeling “free,” and then the habit returns in a specific context — a party, a fight, a season, a body state — as if your brain saved a shortcut and labelled it “break in case of emergency.”

 That is not failure.
 It is how associative learning works.